matt-curtis/mac-swiftui-toolbar-memory-leak-demo/README.md

 # Mac SwiftUI Toolbar Memory Leak Demo

-On macOS, SwiftUI's APIs for adding toolbar items to a window have (at least) two bugs around view recreation that lead to memory leaks and increased CPU pressure over time.
+On Big Sur (macOS 11), SwiftUI's APIs for adding toolbar items to a window have (at least) two bugs around view recreation that lead to memory leaks and increased CPU pressure over time.
+Monterey (macOS 12) appears to not have these bugs.

 ## Issue #1: `ToolbarItem` always creates an additional, "ghost" copy of the view it contains